IAMAl/Readings-in-Computer-Architectures/README.md

 ### 8.2.
 Networks-on-Chip

-- "Route packets, not wires: on-chip inteconnection networks", DAC '01: Proceedings of the 38th annual Design Automation, 2001
+- "Route packets, not wires: on-chip interconnection networks", DAC '01: Proceedings of the 38th annual Design Automation, 2001

 - "A survey of research and practices of Network-on-chip", ACM Computing Surveys, June 2006